michaelmilleryoder/fanfiction-nlp/README.md

 Directory path to directory of fic chapter CSV files.

 If your input is raw text you'll need to format it like the examples in the `example_fandom` directory.
 [Here's](https://github.com/michaelmilleryoder/fanfiction-nlp/blob/master/example_fandom/10118594_0004.csv) an example.
 Eventually we'll support raw text file input.

+No tokenization or other preprocessing is necessary: that is completed in the pipeline.

 ## Output
 * Character coreference: